pancht/myplugins/plugin-9-tests-within-module-and-classes-both/demo.md

-1. fixture parameterization through config
+1. Fixtures for Data Sharing
+   2. Use request object to get context/config.
-9. Marker support by pytest enables categorization of tests and selection
+9. Marker support for grouping of tests and selection
    10. pytest --markers
    11. pytest --co
    12. pytest --co -m <marker>